MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : A new Glyphkeeper type is introduced in this encounter, the Resonant Glyphkeeper - an Ultra Taken Phalanx.
 : Glyphkeepers spawn when all the Taken Hobgoblins on their side have been slain, presumably including the ![Overload Champion]({{"assets/images/Overload_Champion_icon.png" | relative_url}}){:height="12px" width="12px"}s.
 A text line will appear: "Glyphkeepers approach..."
 : Glyphkeepers spawn in sets of 2, 1 Scorn and 1 Taken.
 Every room that doesn't have a terminal in it will have 2 sets, 1 otherwise.
 : Killing either of these Glyphkeepers will drop a glyph totem.
 The totem from the Taken GK can **only be read by a relic holder** and vice-versa.
 Killing both of them will spawn a Disciple's Hourglass at the chokepoint of the current non-terminal room.
-Additionally, if it is the first set of each non-terminal room, their deaths will spawn more Taken Hobgoblins.
+Additionally, if it is the first set of each non-terminal room, their deaths will spawn more Taken Hobgoblins (and maybe some Lurkers, unverified).
 : Any room with more than 1 set of Glyphkeeper spawns will stack PD on any player inside it as long as all sets aren't dead.
-Note: the application geometry does not match the room geometry, there are small spots on some walls that stop stacking.
+Note: the application geometry does not match the room geometry, there are small spots on some walls and doors that stop stacking.

 : Each pair of glyph totems contains a matching glyph which is used to open the upcoming ingress.

 **Disciple's Hourglass**

 : Taken Knight with a white shield.
 Always spawns at a chokepoint at the center of the room after a GK set is slain.
 Explicit spawn location is based on which GK set dies - it is pre-determined.
-Killing the Disciple's Hourglass extends Terminal Resonance by around 30 seconds and can't push it past its initial value.
+Killing the Disciple's Hourglass extends Terminal Resonance by ~40 seconds and can't push it past its initial value.

 ### Interactables